 - Downton Abbey — Though class inequality is ostensibly part of the plot, it’s a cosy sort of conflict.

-Utopian film and TV shows tend to get rated lower on IMDb than apparent utopias, which are obviously more interesting to many viewers.
+Utopian film and TV shows tend to get rated lower on IMDb than snail under the leaf settings, which are obviously more interesting to many viewers.
 However, there is definitely a place for true utopian stories as they provide an escape.

 Children’s stories commonly cited as Utopian: